solids4foam/solids4foam.github.io/README.md

 Please see the [installation guide](installation/README.md), followed by the [tutorial guide](tutorials/README.md).

+### Disclaimer

+This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via [www.openfoam.com](https://www.openfoam.com), and owner of the OPENFOAM® and OpenCFD® trade marks.

 ### Acknowledgement

 OPENFOAM® is a registered trademark of OpenCFD Limited, producer and distributor of the OpenFOAM software via [www.openfoam.com](https://www.openfoam.com).